EnvisionDoc/iam/ldap/ldap_gettingstarted.md

 ### Step 2: Enable LDAP Authentication

-After the LDAP connection has been created, in the **LDAP Connection** page, toggle the **LDAP Authentication** switch button to enable the LDAP users login.
+After the LDAP connection has been created, in the **LDAP Connection** page, toggle the **LDAP Authentication** switch button to enable the LDAP user login.

 ### (Optional) Step 3: Import LDAP Users to IAM